abstractitptyltd/puppet-monitoring/README.md

 Variables that need to be set for monitoring to work These are class params so use hiera or and ENC to set them up easily.

+Using monitoring class:

+    $monitoring::monitoring_server
+    # node that will monitor this node
+    $monitoring::monitoring_type
+    # Type of the monitoring server (icinga or nagios currently)

+Using monitoring::params
     $monitoring::params::monitoring_server
     # node that will monitor this node
     $monitoring::params::monitoring_type
     # Type of the monitoring server (icinga or nagios currently)

 Extra params for this node.
+Using monitoring class

+    $monitoring::host_name
+    # for overriding the host_name of this node, defaults to $fqdn
+    $monitoring::host_ip
+    # for overriding the host_ip of this node, defaults to $ipaddress
+    $monitoring::host_groups
+    # comma separates list of host_groups to add this host to
+    $monitoring::parents
+    # parent for this host
+    $monitoring::host_type
+    # host template to use for this host default is linux_server
+    $monitoring::host_alias
+    # alias to set for this host
+    $monitoring::check_period
+    # when to check this host
+    $monitoring::notification_period
+    # when to send notifications for this host

+using monitoring::params
     $monitoring::params::host_name
     # for overriding the host_name of this node, defaults to $fqdn
     $monitoring::params::host_ip